 T1FSO = Tier 1 Firm System Output

 CHWM Modeled Augmentation is an annual average modeled amount of power needed to meet the sum of customer CHWMs and the Designated System Obligations with the Tier 1 System Resources.
 Any Unused CHWM will be used to offset the CHWM Modeled Augmentation.
 That is, CHWM Modeled Augmentation offset by Unused CHWM will reduce the Unused CHWM amount debited from the Non-Slice Cost Pool and credited to the Composite Cost Pool.
-CHWM Augmentation will be included as an annual flat block of power for calculating the simulated Slice capability and the portion of a customer’s Net Requirement met with the Slice Product.
+CHWM Modeled Augmentation will be included as an annual flat block of power for calculating the simulated Slice capability and the portion of a customer’s Net Requirement met with the Slice Product.

 Rate Period Augmentation